Ravencentric/awesome-arr/README.md

 - [UmlautAdaptarr](https://github.com/PCJones/UmlautAdaptarr) - A tool to work around Sonarr, Radarr and Lidarr problems with foreign languages (primarily German at the moment).
 - [Unpackerr](https://github.com/davidnewhall/unpackerr) - Extracts downloads for Radarr, Sonarr, and Lidarr - Deletes extracted files after import.
 - [Watchlistarr](https://github.com/nylonee/watchlistarr) - Automatically sync Plex Watchlists with Sonarr and Radarr.
-- [Wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an automatic user invitation system for Plex.
+- [Wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an automatic user invitation system for Plex, Jellyfin, Emby, AudiobookShelf, Komga, Kavita and Romm.
 - [Wrapperr](https://github.com/aunefyren/wrapperr) - Website based application and API that collects Plex statistics using Tautulli and displays it in a nice format.
 Similar to the Spotify Wrapped concept.

 ## Bots